redwoodjs/learn.redwoodjs.com/docs/tutorial/our-first-page.md

 The command above does four things:

 - Creates `web/src/pages/HomePage/HomePage.js`.
-Redwood takes the name you specified as the first argument after `page` and pascalcases it, then appends "Page" to construct your new page component.
+Redwood takes the name you specified as the first argument after `page` and [PascalCases](https://techterms.com/definition/pascalcase) it, then appends "Page" to construct your new page component.
 So "home" becomes "HomePage".
 - Creates a test file to go along with this new page component at `web/src/pages/HomePage/HomePage.test.js` with a single, passing test.
 You _do_ write tests for your components, _don't you??_
 - Creates a Storybook file for this component at `web/src/pages/HomePage/HomePage.stories.js`.
 Storybook is a wonderful tool for efficiently developing and organizing UI components.
 (If you want to take a peek ahead, we learn about Storybook in [Part 2 of the tutorial](/docs/tutorial2/introduction-to-storybook)).
 - Adds a `<Route>` in `web/src/Routes.js` that maps the path `/` to the new _HomePage_ page.